 Air Operating Permit

-The federal Clean Air Act requires all states to have statewide air operating permit programs for businesses and industries that are the largest sources of air pollution.
+The federal Clean Air Act requires all states to issue an air operating permit for businesses and industries that are the largest sources of air pollution.
 An air operating permit contains all the requirements that apply to an air pollution source.
-Ecology, the Energy Facility Site Evaluation Council (EFSEC), and the seven local clean air agencies have received EPA approval to administer Washington’s air operating permit program.
+Ecology, the Energy Facility Site Evaluation Council (EFSEC), and local clean air agencies have received EPA approval to administer Washington’s air operating permit program.

-This web site is intended for air pollution sources and regulators.
+This page is intended for air pollution sources and regulators.
 For general information about air operating permits, see Washington’s Air Operating Permit Program.

 Title V of the federal Clean Air Act requires states to develop and implement an air operating permit program in accordance with 40 CFR Part 70 for facilities that are the largest sources of air pollution.
 These operating permits are often referred to as Air Operating Permits (AOPs), Title V Permits, or Part 70 Permits.
 They combine into one document requirements for operations, procedures, applicable regulations, emissions standards, monitoring, recordkeeping, and reporting.
 The purpose of the air operating permit is to make it easier to comply with and enforce air pollution laws.

 Washington’s (Air) Operating Permit Regulation is in Chapter 173-401 Washington Administrative Code (WAC).
 The regulation requires a facility to have an air operating permit if it has the potential to emit any of the following: